variantstudios/wisdomwaysacupuncture.com/_posts/2010-02-06-what-you-should-eat-this-week-may-surprise-you.md

 ---
 title: What you Should Eat this Week may Surprise You
 date: 2010-02-06T15:00:28+00:00
-author: Inger Giffin, L.Ac., Dipl.
-Ac.
-excerpt: '...But hold on…what could possibly be that important about a simple bowl of peaches and whipped cream that a lesson of balance and self-care would come out of it?
-Answer:  the fact that too often I get the sincere questions: How much should I eat?
-Is this good for me?
-What should I eat?
-How much should I drink?
-The fact is, we have become so disconnected from our bodies, and their signals which tell us what we need to be strong and happy; that we leave it to some book or a site on the internet to tell us what we should be putting into our bodies.
-There’s this diet and that plan and fruit is good–no, fruit is bad, and carbs make you fat and on and on and on.
-But what about the simple question:  How do you FEEL when you eat this?'
-layout: post

-thesis_title:
-  - What you Should Eat this Week may Surprise You
-thesis_description:
-  - "Acupuncture believes health is all about balance, and somehow in the midst of strict healthy eating we've got to find our own balance there too. "
-thesis_keywords:
-  - acupuncture-fort-collins, Fort Collins Acupuncture
-thesis_thumb_width:
-  - "66"
-thesis_thumb_height:
-  - "66"
 categories:
   - nutrition--food
   - random-musings
 tags:
   - intuitive-eating
   - balanced-eating
+hero_image: '/assets/images/heroes/sub-page-hero-example.jpg'
+search_engine_optimization:
+  page_title: "What you Should Eat this Week may Surprise You"
+  page_description: "Acupuncture believes health is all about balance, and somehow in the midst of strict healthy eating we've got to find our own balance there too. "
+  share_image_path:
+layout: post
 ---
 Today, as I sit and write looking out my still-winter window and think about what I’ve learned this week, I notice the leafless trees and unmelted snow on the ground.